If you live in fear of frozen water pipes and all the problems they can cause, don’t let it get the best of you.

 - Before going to bed, open cabinet doors that conceal water pipes on outside facing walls.
 That allows warm air to penetrate and help keep them from freezing.

 - If you’re going away, set your thermostat to no less than 55 degrees and, if you don’t have a thermostat with WiFi access and control, have a friend or neighbour check to ensure the heat remains on during your absence.

-If, however, one or pipes freezes anyway, it’s time to implement Plan B:
+If, however, one of your pipes freezes anyway, it’s time to implement Plan B: